-If you are an app owner and want to pick the right tool for your startup, both Django and Rails are great choices.
-But here are some things to consider that will help you make the right choice.
+If you are trying to decide between the two, both Django and Rails are great choices – here are some things to consider that will help you make the right choice.

-Ruby and Python have nearly the same level of performance.
-Differences aren’t noticeable for a typical CRUD app.
+Ruby and Python have nearly the same level of performance – the differences aren’t noticeable for a typical CRUD app.

-In terms of syntax, Python was designed to force a good style (indents are important), while Ruby was designed to be read as you would read the English language with as much joy for the programmer as possible.
+In terms of syntax, Python was designed to force a good style (indents are important), while Ruby was designed to be read as you would read the English language – giving your programmer as much head space as possible.

 Go with Django if:

-your development team prefers Python and the Django philosophy,
+- Your development team prefers Python and is more suited to the Django philosophy.

 Bet on Rails if:

-you have an experienced team of developers – it requires quite a bit of knowledge to do the RoR magic fast;
+- You have an experienced team of developers – RoR requires quite a bit of knowledge if you want the magic to happen fast.

-you need to develop a web app quickly – you can do it thanks to the dozens of gems (libraries) RoR offers.
+- You need to develop a web app quickly – it’s possible thanks to the dozens of gems (libraries) RoR offers.

 - You need to iterate fast - RoR minimizes code writing time letting your teams deploy faster.